strapi/documentation/docs/developer-docs/latest/guides/jwt-validation.md

 ## Customize the JWT validation function

-We have to use the [customization concept](../concepts/customization.md) to update the function that validates the `JWT`.
-This feature is powered by the **Users & Permissions** plugin.
+We will update the function that validates the `JWT`.
+This feature is powered by the **Users & Permissions** [plugin](/developer-docs/latest/development/plugin-customization.md).

 Here is the file we will have to customize: [permission.js](https://github.com/strapi/strapi/blob/master/packages/strapi-plugin-users-permissions/config/policies/permissions.js)